-Ladder Life is a digital insurance provider based in California.
-The company offers fully underwritten term life policies which provide substantial coverage at very reasonable rates.
+Ladder is a digital insurance platform based in California.
+The company offers fully underwritten term life policies that provide substantial coverage at very reasonable rates.

-This Ladder Life review exhibits the company’s innovative approach to life insurance, its uniquely designed term life policy, and the pros and cons of choosing Ladder life insurance to protect loved ones.
+This Ladder Life review exhibits the company’s innovative approach to life insurance, its uniquely designed term life policy, and the pros and cons of choosing Ladder to help protect loved ones.

-Established in 2017, Ladder is one of the newest entrants to the US insurance market.
-The company’s tech savvy approach makes it extremely easier to buy life insurance coverage, as the whole process can be completed online.
+Established in 2015, Ladder is one of the newest entrants to the US insurance market.
+The company’s tech-savvy approach makes it easy to buy life insurance coverage, as the whole process can be completed online.

 Ladder’s instant approval process has made the company gain popularity rather quickly.
 In fact, within the first 100 days of its inception, the company managed to issue life insurance policies worth $100 million.

 Data from LIMRA shows there is a $16 trillion gap between the amount of coverage needed for the US population and the existing amount of coverage purchased.
-Ladder’s founders want to bridge that gap, and they recently partnered with SoFi to help bring life insurance to their over 500,000 members.
+Ladder’s founders want to bridge that gap, and in 2018 they partnered with SoFi to help bring life insurance to their members.

-Ladder aims to do its part in closing the gap by offering competitive rates, making it easier to buy, and offering an easily customizable product.
-Ladder Life Insurance is backed by two major players in the insurance industry, Fidelity Security Life Insurance Company of North America and Allianz Life Insurance Company of New York, making the company a powerhouse in the competitive life insurance industry.
+Ladder aims to do its part in closing the gap by offering competitive life insurance rates by age, making it easier to buy, and offering an easily customizable product.
+Ladder is backed by two major players in the insurance industry, Allianz Life Insurance Company of North America and Allianz Life Insurance Company of New York, making the company a powerhouse in the competitive life insurance industry.
 Policies are also reinsured by multiple reinsurers.

 With Ladder’s policies underwritten and issued by Allianz Life Insurance Company of North America and Allianz Life Insurance Company of New York, the financial security of these two companies becomes imperative in reviewing Ladder.
 Below are these companies’ ratings.

-These are excellent ratings, which indicate both the insurer and the reinsurer are financially stable and can meet their commitments to all their customers.
+These are excellent ratings, which indicate both insurers are financially stable and can meet their commitments to all their customers.

 The next question brings into light the term policies offered by Ladder Life Insurance.

-Ladder offers a dynamic term life insurance policy which is different from most other term life policies on the market today./p>The key features include:
+Ladder offers a dynamic term life insurance policy which is different from most other term life policies on the market today.

 First, applicants should decide how much life insurance they need.
-Ladder Life Insurance’s website has a calculator which allows applicants to determine the coverage amount they need in an accurate manner.
+Ladder’s website has a calculator that allows applicants to determine the coverage amount they need accurately.
 Once the applicant decides on a number, he or she receives a life insurance quote, and the application process can begin.

-The online form requires applicants to answer several questions related to personal health condition, occupation, and lifestyle.
-Based on the answers they provide, there are three possible outcomes of this preliminary questionnaire.
+The online form requires applicants to answer several questions relating to personal health conditions, occupation, and lifestyle.
+Based on the answers they provide, there are three possible outcomes.
 Below is a rundown of these three outcomes.

 Applicants who are young and healthy are likely to get qualified instantly.
 There is no need for a medical exam or even a phone interview.
 In this scenario, applicants can get the coverage they need within minutes.